 Connections Student Mentoring Program

-make positive choices on their daily lives by guiding, challenging, and
+in their daily lives by guiding, challenging, supporting, directing, training,

 Mentor Duties and Responsibilities